A new determinant for the $Q$-enumeration of alternating sign matrices: Connections to further determinants

-where $q$ is a primitive sixth root of unity.
-This implies that all factorisations of the determinant in \eqref{eq: dpp det} are covered by the determinant $d_{n,k}(x,q)$, where $q$ is a third root of unity.\\
+The identity \eqref{eq: d(n,k) and Andrews} implies that all factorisations of the determinant in \eqref{eq: dpp det} are covered by the determinant $d_{n,k}(x,q)$, where $q$ is a third root of unity.
+This is in particular interesting since the determinant $d_{n,k}(x,q)$ can be evaluated by using the Desnanot-Jacobi identity (Condensation method) which is ``easier'' than the previously known method for proving the factorisations of the determinant in \eqref{eq: dpp det}, see \cite{CiucuEisenkoelblKrattenthalerZare01}.\\

-Very recently it was shown in \cite{Fischer1804.08681} by Fischer that for $q=1$ the determinant in \eqref{eq: dpp det} also enumerates $(n,x)$-alternating sign trapezoids, which generalise alternating sign triangles (ASTs).
-This implies that not only DPPs and ASTs (and hence ASMs) are equinumerous but also a ``one parameter generalisation'' of DPPs and ASTs.
-An interpretation of $x$ in $d_{n,k}(x,q)$, e.g. in form of a one parameter generalisation of ASMs, would be very interesting and could give important inside on the nature of the equinumerousity between ASMs, DPPs and ASTs.
-Such possible interpretations of $x$ will be studied in a forthcoming work.
+Very recently it was shown by Fischer \cite{Fischer19b} that for $q=1$ the determinant in \eqref{eq: dpp det} also enumerates $(n,x)$-alternating sign trapezoids, which generalise alternating sign triangles (ASTs).
+This complements the equinumerousity of DPPs and ASTs (and hence ASMs) by the equinumerousity of a ``one parameter generalisation'' of DPPs and ASTs.
+An interpretation of $x$ in $d_{n,k}(x,q)$, e.g. in the form of a one parameter generalisation of ASMs, would therefore be very interesting and could give important insight into the nature of the equinumerousity between ASMs, DPPs and ASTs.